ibm-cloud-docs/vpc/bare_metal_server_network.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Networking overview for Bare Metal Servers on VPC (Beta)
+# Networking overview for Bare Metal Servers on VPC
 {: #bare-metal-servers-network}

-Bare metal servers on VPC is a Beta feature that requires special approval.
-Contact your IBM Sales representative if you're interested in getting access.
-{: beta}

 The following information an overview of the networking features of Bare Metal Servers for VPC and how it supports VMware vSphere&reg; networking.
 It is recommended that you go through this information before you build a VMware network on bare metal servers.
 {: shortdesc}